 The two-year Master’s in Construction Management and Engineering is an internationally oriented programme and is taught entirely in English.
 You can start in September and February.
 You can start the pre-master's programme in September.
 Read more about the Master's programme, the pre-master's programme and admission.
 Or check out the information about career prospects and read some student testimonials.You can also sign up to be a Student for a Day!

 New techniques, shifting roles, complicated logistics and globalization are having a major impact on the nature of construction projects.

 The Master's programme in Construction Management and Engineering (CME) can train you to be just such an engineer.
 A hands-on expert who is able to combine the technical aspects of civil engineering projects with the non-technical dimension.

 The 3TU Master’s programme in CME uses cutting-edge technology to dissect and understand processes which integrate governance issues, societal trends and management methodologies.
-Key areas of study in the University of Twente’s CME programme include sustainable building, public-private governance, industrialization in engineering and construction, IT in the supply chain and IT and risk management.
-This broad programme has been developed in close association with the construction industry and is not only project-based but also geared towards process and design.
+Key areas of study in the University of Twente’s CME programme include sustainable building, public-private governance, industrialization in engineering and construction, supply chain management and risk management.
+This broad programme has been developed in close association with the construction industry and is not only project-based but also geared to process and design.